Boston Fern: Plant Care and Grow Guide

 Boston ferns can be left outdoors in the winter if you reside in an area that is subtropical, meaning without freezing temperatures or frost.

-Fertilization for Boston Fern
+Boston Fern Fertilization Requirements

 The Boston fern should be fed from spring to the beginning of autumn using a liquid fertilizer diluted to half strength on a monthly basis.